leafo/lapis/docs/models.md

 ## Class Methods

-Model class methods are used for fetching existing rows or creating new ones.
+Model class methods are used for fetching existing rows, creating new ones, or fetching data about the underlying table.

 For the following examples assume we have the following models: